 Jefferson County Public Health

-Each year for National Public Health Week, JCPH and the Jefferson Co.
-Board of Health honor people and organizations who make a significant contribution to maintaining and improving health in Jefferson County.
+Each year for National Public Health Week, JCPH and the Jefferson County Board of Health honor people and organizations who make a significant contribution to maintaining and improving health in Jefferson County.
 JCPH asks you to join with the Board of Health in nominating local Public Health Heroes who make our community safer and healthier.
-Nominations are open to the public through April 18, 2022.
+We want to hear their story.
+Nominations are open to the public through March 6, 2022.
 Please submit a nomination for an individual, agency/business, or group you feel is making a difference in the health of Jefferson County.

 How to make a nomination: